oh-jinwoo94/gkm-align/README.md

 The above command line generates the WG alignment output file: brain_weighted.coord.

 # Mapping human enhancers to the mouse genome using the whole-genome alignment output.
-The -t 1 option generates an WG alignment output coordinate file (e.g., unweighted.coord), and -t 2 can be used to map human enhancers to the mouse genome (and vice versa) using the coordinate file (like LiftOver).
+The -t 1 option generates a WG alignment output coordinate file (e.g., unweighted_hg38_mm10.coord), and -t 2 can be used to map human enhancers (e.g., those listed in human_brain_enhancers.bed) to the mouse genome (and vice versa) using the coordinate file (like LiftOver).
 <pre>
-bin/gkm_align -t 2 -c unweighted.coord human_brain_enhancers.bed  -o ofiles/ -q hg38  -m -n human_brain_enhancers_mapped_to_mm10
+bin/gkm_align -t 2 -c unweighted_hg38_mm10.coord human_brain_enhancers.bed  -o ofiles/ -q hg38  -m -n human_brain_enhancers_mapped_to_mm10
 </pre>
+-q hg38 specifies that the query enhancers are from the human genome (hg38).
+Adding -m allows mapping an enhancer to multiple loci in the target genome (equivalent to -multiple for LiftOVer).

 # Authors
 - Jin Woo Oh